Ruba-Alharbi/IBM-Watson-STT-TTS/README.md

      * Change name of file speech.cfg.examples by deleting .examples to avoid any error and save it.
      * Past the APIKEY and the RESION  that we copied in **step 4** and save it.
 8. Now we gonna Run Live transcription by the following command ` python3 transcribe.py -t 4`
-     * 4 >it's the time by seconds to record your talk.
+     * 4 >its means the time by seconds to record your talk.
 **The output should be like this**
 <img src="ibm-stt-&-tts-imgs/recording.png" width="550" >